 Spirulina: This “super food” boasts lots of protein and plant-based nutrition.
 However, it comes from algae so it can have a strong flavor.
 Try it in a smoothie or St. Patrick’s Minty Sham-mock Spirulina Shake.

-Wakame: These small, curly seaweed strands are also called hijiki seaweed.
-They’re the type used in this salad.
+Wakame or Hijiki: These are small, curly seaweed strands used in this salad.
 They have a crunchy texture.
 Because of their briny flavor, they can be used in plant-based recipes to replace fish.
 For instance, add some to 10-Minute Roman Chickpea ‘Tu-No’ Salad or add to Oil-Free Vegan Caesar Dressing.
 It can replace the tuna or anchovies traditionally used in these dishes.

 Where can I find Seaweed and Other Sea Vegetables?